SamuelWiqvist/adamcmcpaper/README.md

-Code used to run the algorithms on Lunarc.
+Code used to run the algorithms on Lunarc (http://www.lunarc.lu.se/).

 ## Software